Fujisawa, Kanagawa: Climate

-Fujisawa has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Fujisawa has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Fujisawa is 15.3 °C. The average annual rainfall is 1872 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.7 °C, and lowest in January, at around 5.4 °C.

 Demographics

-Per Japanese census data, the population of Hadano has grown steadily over the past 70 years.
+Per Japanese census data, the population of Fujisawa has grown steadily over the past 70 years.